 - Need of Other Health Services

 There is free choice with regard to abortion in Norway, so-called 'selvbestemt abort'.
 This means that a woman herself has the final decision on whether to have an abortion or not.
-This is a very difficult situation to be in and the International Students Counsellor, a general practitioner, or the staff at the Student Health Clinic, are available to talk the situation through with you, and to provide counselling and support.
+This is a very difficult situation to be in, and the Student Counsellor or a general practitioner are available to talk the situation through with you, and to provide counselling and support.

 Unless it is necessary to see a specialist due to a medical condition, eye exams are privatised.
 You may arrange a basic eye exam through certain opticians in town (where spectacles are sold).

 People from countries in which malaria is widespread may have a considerable degree of inherent immunity to this kind of illness.
 Advice may be obtained from the Vaccination Office, 77756280.

 Medicine is generally obtained only through a doctor’s prescription, except for common cold or fever medications etc, and mostly only at pharmacies.
 Common cold and fever medications can be obtained in some grocery stores, you may ask the staff for assistance.
 You must pay for the medicine yourself.